The University Library adheres to Appalachian’s Animals on Campus policy. In accordance with this policy, the library permits only service animals.

 Carol Grotnes Belk Library and Information Commons provides instruction rooms primarily for use by the Library's Information Literacy and Instruction program.
 For more information, please see our Instruction Program and Services page.

 Scheduling and Instruction room for ASU Faculty and Staff

 - Library instruction rooms are reserved exclusively for library instruction during the fall semester from the first day of classes through November 7 and spring semester from the first day of classes through April 10.
 The schedule availability of the library instruction rooms is subject to change.

-- ASU Faculty and Staff may request use of these rooms after these dates; however, requests for library instruction have first priority.
+- ASU Faculty and Staff may request use of these rooms (Monday-Friday) after these dates; however, requests for library instruction have first priority.

 - Please check the hours posted for Belk Library and Information Commons.
 The library instruction rooms may only be used at times that the Library is open.

 - The use of any of the instruction room equipment requires prior training by authorized library personnel.

 - The faculty member, graduate teaching assistant, or staff member responsible for the class will be in the instruction room during the entire reservation period.

 - Use of the instruction rooms for public performances of films, regardless of the nature or source of the film, requires proof of compliance with the United States copyright laws and the University’s policies with regard to film exhibitions.